 Watch the following clip to see how little people know about this much-talked-about protein.

 If you have celiac disease or gluten sensitivity, it’s important to not only know what gluten is but also to understand where it’s found and how to identify it, as it can have dire consequences for your overall health and well-being.

 In this article, I’ll not only define gluten but also help you decode exactly where it’s lurking.

 What is Gluten?

-The best way to avoid gluten is to eat naturally gluten-free foods that you prepare at home.
-Naturally gluten-free foods are often some of the best foods for you too!
-Here is a short list of naturally gluten-free foods:
+The best way to avoid gluten is to eat naturally gluten-free foods prepared at home.
+Naturally, gluten-free foods are often some of the best foods for you and don’t include an ingredient label to decode.

 - Dark Chocolate (pure chocolate – beware of add-ins)